Leopoldo1999/leo/README.md

 The notebook “TDEs, Plunges and EMRIs 1e6 2 comp 0.1UA.ipynb” is a secondary code related to my thesis.
 It calculates additional physical variables from the simulation that are not directly involved in the main goal (for instance, the E vs L DF distribution to illustrate mass segregation).

-Finally, the “Thesis code executable” is a simplified version of the main thesis code, designed to be run directly from the terminal using Julia.
+The “Thesis code executable” is a simplified version of the main thesis code, designed to be run directly from the terminal using Julia.
 It allows generating output files and working efficiently from any computer.

+Finally, the `Small Project' file presents an analysis of the time evolution data obtained from two different simulations I ran of a hierarchical three-body system (a binary orbiting a massive black hole) performed under different physical prescriptions.
+The main goal is to compare the temporal evolution of the internal and external orbital parameters of the system.

 Thank you very much for visiting!